North Carolina Bar Association

 Corporate and in-house legal departments shall compete in a single category, regardless of the size of the organization or legal department.
 When submitting your Team Application, simply designate how many employees are in your legal department.

-Early Bird: Teams that register before February 18th will receive 1000 bonus pounds.
+Early Bird: Teams that register between February 22 – February 24 will receive 1000 bonus pounds.

-Regular: Teams the register between Feb 19th and Feb 28th will receive 100 bonus pounds.
+Regular: Teams the register between February 25 – February 28 will receive 500 bonus pounds.

 Teams that organize and participate in an on-site volunteer opportunity at any of the local FTC food banks between March 1 – 31 will be awarded 2,000 bonus pounds.